kubernetes-sigs/sig-windows-dev-tools/docs/usage.md

 Run `mage -l` to list all available targets.

-## Customize Settings

-By default, configuration settings used to run and manage the cluster is read from the `settings.yaml` file.

-Advanced users can overwrite the defaults with user-specific copy of the file with the defaults:

-1. Copy `settings.yaml` with  to `settings.local.yaml`
-2. Edit the `settings.local.yaml` modifying the settings as you desire.

-For example, advanced users can tweak:

-- RAM and CPUs allocated for Vagrant machines
-- update Kubernetes version
-- use custom Vagrant boxes

-and more.

 ## Fetch kubeconfig

 In order to connect to using a Kubernetes client from the host to the cluster,